vervoortkobe/wayback_machine_downloaderGO/README.md

 # wayback_machine_downloaderGO
-Wayback_machine_downloader, but rewritten in Go
+Wayback_machine_downloader, but written in Go